-The final budget for the Subdistrict's general fund represents the original budget plus any supplemental appropriations approved during the year.
-No supplemental appropriations were made by the Subdistrict during 2013; therefore, the original budget and the final budget are identical.
-Revenues were less than budgetary estimates by 2% and expenditures totaled 100.4% of budget.
+The final budget for the Subdistrict's general fund represents the original budget, plus any supplemental appropriations approved during the year.
+No supplemental appropriations were made by the Subdistrict during 2019; therefore, the original budget and the final budget are identical.